sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

     and apply `LimitOffsetFilter`,
     we may end up with duplicate records.
 For example, if user with id 1 has 2 roles, we will get duplicate records of user 1 with different roles, which may affect the pagination results.
-    We need to be attentive and use `RelationSubqueryExistsStrategy` or modify sql query with group by or other methods to ensure that the join statement is set up correctly and it will not cause any issues with the pagination results.
+    We need to be attentive and use `SubqueryExistsStrategy` or modify sql query with group by or other methods to ensure that the join statement is set up correctly and it will not cause any issues with the pagination results.